dibyendumajumdar/simpledbm/simpledbm-docs/docs/html/_sources/network-api.txt

     public void close();

     /**
      * Starts a new transaction.
-In the context of a session,
+In the context of a session, only one
-     * only one transaction can be active at a point in time, hence if
+     * transaction can be active at a point in time, hence if this method will
-     * this method will fail if there is already an active transaction.
+     * fail if there is already an active transaction.
-     * @param isolationMode
+     *
-     */
-    public void startTransaction(IsolationMode isolationMode);
+     * @param isolationMode Lock isolation mode for the transaction */ public void startTransaction(IsolationMode isolationMode);